RobinLin2002/ziyuelin.github.io/_pages/about.md

 - *2024.09 - 2025.07* (now)*, pursuing master in The University of Hong Kong, major in Artificial Intelligence
 - *2020.09 - 2024.06*, achieved Bachelor of Science in The Chinese University of Hong Kong, Shenzhen, major in Data Science and big data technology

-# 💬 CV
-This is my personal CV.